Bam Adebayo NBA Playoffs Player Props: Heat vs. Knicks

 Bam Adebayo Insights vs. the Knicks

-- Defensively, the Knicks are 12th in the NBA, conceding 113.1 points per contest.
+- Defensively, the Knicks are 12th in the NBA, allowing 113.1 points per game.

-- The Knicks give up 42 rebounds per contest, ranking seventh in the NBA.
+- The Knicks concede 42 rebounds per game, ranking seventh in the league.

-- The Knicks allow 25.1 assists per contest, 13th-ranked in the league.
+- The Knicks are the 13th-ranked team in the NBA, giving up 25.1 assists per game.

 Bam Adebayo vs. the Knicks